 Meet the Hudson Valley GRITS

 Lisa’s “day job” is the owner of embroidery a2z, a custom embroidery and screen print shop in Plainville, CT. a2z has been around since 2005 and specializes in producing team apparel for local schools, colleges, sports teams and special events.
 One of the services available from a2z is custom apparel web stores.
-A GRITS web store was recently opened featuring a fleece jacket, cap, fleece vest and polo shirt.
 New items will be added regularly.
-Here’s the link for the online store: https://stores.inksoft.com/GRITS
+Here’s the link to the online store: https://stores.inksoft.com/GRITS

 What’s her favorite thing about GRITS?
 “I love seeing the smiling faces of GRITS gals when they crush targets on the course and then listening to all the lively chatter at lunch after we come in from shooting.
 I’m so very proud to be a part of a group of like-minded women.”